 - Evaluate new findings in related to the human brain and science

 About this course:This course explores the molecular, cellular, and circuitry mechanisms that underlie the function of the mammalian nervous system, with special emphasis on the human brain.
 Topics include analysis of electrical properties of neurons, chemical communication between neurons, cellular processes responsible for synaptic transmission as well as short- and long-term plasticity, and the functional organization of the central nervous system.

-Visitors not permitted.
-Enrollment deadline: April 7, 2020.
+Enrollment limited to 25.
+Enrollment deadline: June 26, 2020.
 Internet access required.
 Materials required.